anonymous0121A/HDCF-main/README.md

-# DHCF--Disentangled-Heterogeneous-Collaborative-Filtering
+# HDCF--Disentangled-Heterogeneous-Collaborative-Filtering

 # Environment
-The implementation for DHCF is under the following development environment:
+The implementation for HDCF is under the following development environment:
 - python=3.8.4
 - tensorflow=1.14
 - numpy=1.22.3